-Once the applicant has met the requirements in steps 1 to 4, the College will send the applicant an application for registration and information about the documentation they must provide regarding their Canadian citizenship status, liability insurance and First Aid and CPR certificates.
-If the applicant has not yet received permanent work authorization at the time he or she meets all other requirements, the applicant should contact the College to discuss signing an agreement which allows the applicant to become registered with a term, condition and limitation.
+Once the applicant has met the requirements in steps 1 to 4, the College will send/refer the applicant to an application for registration and information about the documentation they must provide regarding their Canadian citizenship status, liability insurance and First Aid and CPR certificates.
+If the applicant has not yet received permanent work authorization at the time he or she meets all other requirements, the applicant should contact the College to discuss signing an agreement which allows the applicant to become registered with a term, condition and limitation on their certificate of registration.

-- g) Documentation which must accompany each application, including which documents, if any, are required only from international applicants. - 1.
-Transcript of education completed
+g) Documentation which must accompany each application, including which documents, if any, are required only from international applicants.

-All applicants have to have transcripts sent directly form from their massage school.

-- 2. Applicants who have not graduated within the previous three years must send evidence that they have practiced massage therapy for at least 500 hours in the previous three years or have evidence sent that they have successfully completed a refresher course. - 3.
+- Transcript of education completed All applicants have to have transcripts sent directly from their massage school. - Applicants who have not graduated within the previous three years must send evidence that they have practiced massage therapy for at least 500 hours in the previous three years or have evidence sent that they have successfully completed a refresher course. - 3.
 Verification that they have completed any required additional study. - 4.
 If required, evidence that they have received the required scores on the Canadian Language Benchmarks Placement Test or an acceptable French language test. - 5.
 Provide evidence that the applicant is either a Canadian citizen, permanent resident of Canada, or is authorized to work in Canada. - 6.
-Provide evidence that the applicant is either a Canadian citizen, permanent resident of Canada, or is authorized to work in Canada. - 7.
-Obtain professional liability insurance in the minimum amount and type required by the College; - 8.
+Obtain professional liability insurance in the minimum amount and type required by the College; - 7.
 Provide evidence of valid First Aid and CPR certification.